 “The biggest value is Troy Web’s willingness to work with you to create exactly what you want.
 They let you drive the car, but they won’t let you run into a guardrail.” - Heidi Knoblauch, Receipt HQ CEO & Founder

 To create a minimum viable product (MVP) that makes it easier for the restaurant industry to manage credit card receipts and rapidly search and retrieve them in case of chargebacks.
-The MVP must also be able to gather analytics about customer spend and staff performance to provide restaurant owners with valuable data needed to efficiently run their businesses.
+The MVP must also be able to gather analytics about customer spending and staff performance to provide restaurant owners with valuable data needed to efficiently run their businesses.

 When Heidi Knoblauch opened Plumb Oyster Bar in her hometown of Troy, New York, she found that more than 90% of her customers paid with credit or debit cards.
 She also found herself facing a challenge experienced by restaurateurs the world over: physically storing 18 months worth of paper credit-card receipts.